cameraui/docs/recording/index.md

 # Recording (NVR)

-camera.ui records your cameras so you can go back and watch what happened.
 Recording and everything in this section need an active camera.ui subscription.[^license]

-::: info Trying recording during the beta Subscriptions aren't open for purchase yet.
-To test recording, create your camera.ui account at [cloud.cameraui.com](https://cloud.cameraui.com/), then ask for a trial on our [Discord](https://discord.gg/bBGnGcbz8N).
+::: info Preview phase
+Subscriptions aren't open yet.
+While camera.ui is in preview, recording is free for everyone with a camera.ui account, no card needed: create one at [cloud.cameraui.com](https://cloud.cameraui.com/) and follow the steps below.
+If the license does not activate, ask on our [Discord](https://discord.gg/bBGnGcbz8N).
 :::